cmustuco/crosscheck/README.md

 ```bash
 python crosscheck.py soc.pdf spr.csv out.txt
 ```
 `soc.pdf`: Path to the Schedule of Classes PDF file.
-This should come from Kristin.<br />
+This should come from Kristin.\
 `spr.csv`: Path to the StuCo Spreadsheet CSV file.
-This should be maintained by Exec.<br />
+This should be maintained by Exec.\
 `out.txt`: An output file will be created on this path and will detail all differences found across the SOC and the Spreadsheet.

 ## Notes

-a\
-b\
-c
+## Contributing

+You are welcome to contribute to this project.
+Currently, possible things to work on include:
+- Support for command-line options so future Exec can choose to ignore some subset of course data (they may not care if the descriptions are different)
+- For some output texts (e.g. course description), write a formatted text to point out where exactly they are different